PaperMC/Paper/CONTRIBUTING.md

 You can now use the API in your plugin to test it before PRing.
 You will also need to do this to build the Server with the implemented API.

+### How can I use a debugger on the Paper Server?

+To debug the paper server, do the following:

+- Activate the `noRelocation` maven profile, either on the command line when you build your project (`-PnoRelocation`), or in your build configuration in your IDE.
+- Create the server jar with the `noRelocation` profile active
+- Run the jar using your IDEs debugger
+- Add breakpoints and start debugging!

 [MiniMappingViewer]: https://minidigger.github.io/MiniMappingViewer/
 [yarn]: https://github.com/FabricMC/yarn